ericstrobl/REFINE/README.md

 Output

-* A fitted model object of class refine_model containing, for each time point t, the estimated reconstruction `B_t`, intercept `a_t`, linear decoder `beta_t`, and nonlinear preprocessor `h_t`, plus metadata needed to apply the same baseline column split at prediction time.
+* A fitted model object of class refine_model containing, for each time point `t`, the estimated reconstruction `B_t`, intercept `a_t`, linear decoder `beta_t`, and nonlinear preprocessor `h_t`, plus metadata needed to apply the same baseline column split at prediction time.

 # refine_predict()